manikandan26052004/19CS301Module-9/README.md

 STEP 4: Intialise the values in the class.

-STEP 5 : Define a method and using list comprehension calculate the result.
+STEP 5 : Define a method and using list comprehension calculate the result in reverse order.

 STEP 6: Print the result.